-The home appraisal plays a key role in the home financing process, both for a purchase and for a refinance, thus it’s important to understand the home appraisal process.
+The home appraisal plays a key role in the home buying process, both for a purchase and for a refinance.
+That’s why it’s important to understand the ins and outs of the home appraisal process.
 In a purchase transaction, the appraisal is used to confirm whether the purchase price is a true market value.
 In a refinance, the appraiser assesses the value based on market conditions and comparable sales, with no consideration of the loan amount or value estimate of the borrower or the lender.
 The appraiser also looks for any defects in the home, and if necessary, recommends repairs to be completed prior to loan closing.

 The home appraisal process can be a frustrating experience for homeowners, especially in a refinance, because this is one aspect of the process over which they have very little control.
 The value determined by the home appraisal service sometimes seems arbitrary.
-What homeowner’s often fail to realize is that the appraisal process is equally frustrating to lenders since they also have no input in this aspect of the loan transaction.
+What homeowners often fail to realize is that the appraisal process is equally frustrating to lenders, since they also have no input in this aspect of the loan transaction.
 The appraiser has no affiliation with the lender.

 Appraisers and Lenders Allowed No Contact

 Prior to the crash in the housing market, mortgage lenders were notorious for pressuring appraisers to inflate values.
 This was particularly true for refinances.
 Lenders often had a cozy relationship with a handful of appraisers who got the bulk of their business, and often consulted the loan officers about what value they needed to make the deal work.
 This practice was arguably one of the causes of the housing bubble in the middle part of the last decade.